ypid/seafile-wiki/Build-and-deploy-seafile-server-from-source.md

 To use the script:

 * Create a new directory for all the configuration and data
-* Enter the directory, and download seahub, the website frontend of seafile to this directory.
+* Enter the directory, and download seahub to this directory.
 * Run `seafile-admin setup` to create all the configuration
 * After configuration successfully created, run `seafile-admin start` to start the all components of Seafile.
 * When needed, run `seafile-admin stop` to stop all components of Seafile.